wildfauve/slate/source/includes/_authorisation.md

 <aside class="notice">A Relying Party is the OpenId Connect term for an Oauth2 Client.
 This is the system which is requesting access to a user's information.
 Relying Parties must be configured with LIC before any authorisation reuqests can be made.</aside>

+## Host

+The authorisation services are all available via the `identity.mindainfo.io` DNS name.

 ## Scopes

 Scopes provide a classification of the data types the relying party can request access to, and the user will authorise.
 The relying party requests a data access scope through the OAuth2 authorisation request.